Accountability in Tragedy: Navigating Wrongful Death Actions for Justice

 two people holding each other in grief

-Proving Negligence in Wrongful Death Lawsuits
+Proving Negligence in Wrongful Death Lawsuits in San Antonio

 Negligence is the primary cause of action in a successful medical malpractice wrongful death lawsuit.
 To prove negligence, the plaintiff (surviving wrongful death beneficiaries) must show that the health care professional violated the standard of care, and that this breach was the proximate cause of the decedent’s death.
-Here are the four elements that your wrongful death attorney will have to prove:
+Here are the four elements that your wrongful death attorney in San Antonio will have to prove:

 • Legal duty: The health care professional owed a legal duty to your loved one